Chrisss09/Travel-Tracker/README.md

 * MongoDB
   * The database I have chosen to use for the data side of this project is MongoDB to allow the user to use CRUD.

+* PyMongo
+  * In my project I have installed PyMongo which helps me interact with my MongoDB database.

+* ObjectId
+  * I have used ObjectId so that I can interact with MongoDB's automatically generated ID key.

+* Folium
+  * I have installed Folium to create a free map to use with data visualisation.

+* Plugins and MeasureControl
+  * With Folium I have imported Plugins and MeasureControl for additional features on my map such as to track user's location, measure distances, and giving an option to the user so they can make the map full screen.

+* Pandas
+  * I have installed Pandas to my app so that I can display data on my Folium map.

 ## **Testing**